 Hong Kong is home to one of the world market’s most important and competitive global economies.
 The success of it has given daily life a fast-paced, entrepreneurial and expeditious quality to it.
 There is an extreme emphasis on schooling.
 Children often feel intense pressure from their parents, teachers and peer group to excel.
 Those from wealthy families or private schools face even higher expectations.
 Perhaps as a result of this early exposure to demanding standards, being busy throughout one’s life is strongly valued.
 To be in stressful circumstances in Hong Kong is seen as evidence that one is industrious and tenacious.
 Some Hong Kongers may even exaggerate their workload size and difficulty to make themselves seem more productive and dedicated.

 Class status is determined by one’s wealth and social influence in Hong Kong.
 Power is often gained through familial or government connections.
-A lower working class is loosely formed by those who have recently immigrated and found employment as house-workers or maids.
+A lower working class is loosely formed by those who have recently immigrated and found employment as domestic house-workers.
 The level of education and English proficiency one attains also heavily influences one’s social standing.

 Hong Kong also has a high population density that means housing is largely based in the metropolis.
 Space is extremely limited and cities are traversed with the aid of elevators, sky-bridges, corridors and underground passageways.
 It is possible to navigate through large parts of cities without touching real ground.
 In these ‘concrete jungles’, there are few parks and one often has to venture out into the mountains for outdoor recreation.
 As such, though physical activity is valued, the culture places a more immediate value on intellectual efforts, such as pursuing academic and business excellence.

-Complementing the modern-day and Western characteristics of Hong Kong are the traditional Asian attributes that still prevail in society, such as the cultural concept of .
+Complementing the modern-day and Western characteristics of Hong Kong are the traditional Asian attributes that still prevail in society, such as the cultural concept of ‘face’.
 This is the quality embedded in most Asian cultures that indicates a person's reputation, influence, dignity and honour.
-By complimenting a person, showing them respect or doing something to increase their self-esteem, you give them .
-Similarly, people can lose and save or build .
-Therefore, individuals in Hong Kong usually act deliberately and with restraint to protect their self-worth and peer perception.
-Conservative conduct is the norm, as people don’t want to stand out and/or risk losing by doing something inappropriate.
+By complimenting a person, showing them respect or doing something to increase their self-esteem, you give them face.
+Similarly, people can lose face and save or build face.
+Therefore, individuals in Hong Kong usually act deliberately and with to protect their self-worth and peer perception.
+Conservative conduct is the norm, as people don’t want to stand out and/or risk losing face by doing something inappropriate.

-Age is one of the few remaining factors that formsa visible social strata.
-Age determines the gradations of respect in Hong Kong, with its importance emphasised through .
-This is a core Confucian concept that requires one to show parents and elders utter respect and devotion, and it can sometimes involve the unconditional obedience to seniors.
-It entails reverence of one’s ancestors; many people in Hong Kong regularly hold ceremonies or rituals to worship their ancestors.
+Age is one of the few remaining traditional factors that forms a visible social strata.
+Age determines the gradations of respect in Hong Kong, with its importance emphasised through ‘’.
+This is a core Confucian concept that requires one to show parents and elders utter respect and devotion.
+It can sometimes involve unconditional obedience to seniors by, for example, defaulting arguments so they win. traditionally entails reverence of one’s ancestor and many people in Hong Kong regularly hold ceremonies or rituals to worship their ancestors by lighting incense.

 Hong Kong is more than Western societies.
 Individuals often perceive themselves to be members of groups rather than autonomous actors.
 These groups reflect or come to define who its members are and often expect a high level of loyalty.
 For example, the group’s interests usually supersede those of the individual, even if they conflict.
 Furthermore, group members expect to receive preferential treatment over anyone who is not part of the group.
 In return for this loyalty, an individual gains a sense of belonging, protection and unity.